unicef/publicgoods-toolkit/readiness.md

 # Open Source Readiness

-**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
-Start there, being sure to label these experiments as skill-building exercises.
-Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along as allies.

-**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
-Start there, being sure to label these experiments as skill-building exercises.
-Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along as allies.

-**KEY RECOMMENDATION**: If you've been tracking your team's growth in execution capabilities and bringing others along on your learning journey, you should have a good *shared* understanding of what skills, processes and policies you need to execute successfully, along with proof points of the value such investments will bring.
-(Remember that these skills can come from external vendors and the need to build local talent, as mentioned throughout this paper).
-This will help you present a strong recommendation to your organization's leadership and help you move from the Hype to Proficient stage in McAffer's readiness model.

-**KEY RECOMMENDATION** At the organizational level, Open Source Program Offices can help teams work more effectively and efficiently in open source.
-As you move up the readiness ladder, consider if such a centralized operational function would help your organization to execute better.
+**KEY RECOMMENDATION**: The path to building organizational capacity to execute well on an open source DPG can roughly follow 'readiness models' developed through experience in private industry.
+Consider starting with skill-building experiments in places where your lack of open source investment are causing problems (e.g. lack of re-usability) that could be addressed by relatively small-scale, lower-risk investments.

-**KEY RECOMMENDATION**: Cost/benefit analyses and valuation frameworks are useful and necessary tools, but remember that they don’t capture the full value of open source investments.
-Be sure to include areas of 'adjacent value' when assessing the overall value of your DPG.
+**KEY RECOMMENDATION**: Cost/benefit analyses and valuation frameworks can be useful and necessary tools in building a case for an open approach, but they don’t capture the full value of open source investments.
+Be sure to include areas of 'adjacent value' when assessing and reporting on the overall value of your DPG.
 These can be multipliers to your project's valuation.

+EXAMPLE: The [GeoNode project](https://geonode.org/), initiated by the World Bank's Global Facility for Disaster Reduction and Recovery (GFDDR), realized significant but difficult-to-quantify value through the vibrant commercial community that grew around the project.
+In time, these contributors became so active and financially committed to the project's continued development that [GFDDR was able to scale back its investment](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf).

 Open source is all about execution.
-Reaping the benefits of open source investment requires completing a series of difficult steps ranging from designing an initial strategy to building an appropriate community to leveraging the resulting dynamics for strategic advantage.
+Reaping the benefits of open source investment requires completing a series of difficult steps ranging from designing an initial strategy to building an appropriate community to leveraging the resulting dynamics for strategic advantage, whether that be scaling to broad adoption quickly or orchestrating participants to focus on areas of needed innovation.
 This module presents a somewhat abstract but experiential based view of organizational readiness, including models to consider referencing, and practical advice for how to move your team along the path to masterful open source execution.
 The Adoptability module (TBD